open-mmlab/mmdetection/docs/en/tutorials/customize_dataset.md

 Some datasets may provide annotations like crowd/difficult/ignored bboxes, we use `ignore_flag`to cover them.

-After obtaining the above standard data annotation format, you can directly use the [BaseDataset](https://github.com/open-mmlab/mmengine/blob/main/mmengine/dataset/base_dataset.py#L116) of MMEngine in the configuration , without conversion.
+After obtaining the above standard data annotation format, you can directly use [BaseDetDataset](<>) of MMDetection in the configuration , without conversion.

 ### An example of customized dataset